You’re eating vegetables, exercising, getting enough rest, and your house is clean…

-Stachybotrys is capable of producing at least six chemical classes of toxins, including trichothecenes, which is the largest group of mycotoxins known to date.
+Stachybotrys can produce at least six chemical classes of toxins, including trichothecenes, the largest group of mycotoxins known to date.
 It contains more than 150 chemically-related toxic compounds that cause toxic black mold symptoms.

 Exposure to black mold toxins may be by ingestion or inhalation.
 These mold toxins affect the normal processes in the body in many ways, such as blocking protein synthesis, weakening immune response, and triggering anti-histamine influx.
 Long-term exposure to black mold can also lead to behavioral toxicology.

 Here’s how to know if it’s Toxic Black Mold or Just Another Ordinary Black Mold